cleverdumb/sandLang/doc.md

 Each line in the block defines a condition that must be satisfied, except `pattern`, which matches the *pattern* that comes in the next few lines

+A condition can also be an `eval` which precedes a *Maths statement*.
+If all conditions evaluates to true, only then the update block is executed

 #### Update
 All match must have an update\
 An update block is defined in this way:\